plutov/packagemain/22-logging-in-go-using-logrus-pkg/README.md

-## packagemain #22: Logging in Go using logrus package
+## packagemain #22: Logging in Go using logrus

-Logging is very essential part of a large software, it's hard to overstate the importance of logging, be it performance metrics logging, error logging or debug logging for troubleshooting later.
+Logging is a very essential part of large software, it's hard to overstate the importance of logging, be it performance metrics logging, error logging, or debug logging for troubleshooting later.

-Go standard library has `log` package, which can print messages, can panic, but feels very limited when working on enterprise-level software, when you need a better control over formatting, structure and distribution.
+Go standard library has a `log` package, which can print messages, can panic, but feels very limited when working on enterprise-level software when you need better control over formatting, structure and distribution.
 That's why a lot of third-party logging packages were born, for example logrus, oklog, zerolog, etc. They have a lot of similarities so we're not going to review all of them, but can take `logrus` as an example, which I'm currently using a lot.
-Usually these packages are fully compatible with build-in `log` package, so replacing the log package in your project should not be a problem.
+Usually these packages are fully compatible with built-in `log` package, so replacing the log package in your project should not be a problem.

 Let's talk a bit about what can we log.
 Actually, you can log so many things, so sometimes it's easier to ask what not to log :)